rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 i love my advisor, he allowed me play :-) <br>
 what will huntron come up with next? <br>
 we are shoooo curious. <br>
-meanwhile, i will read some isaac asimov's irobot and ray kurzwell.
+meanwhile, i will read some isaac asimov's irobot and ray kurzwell. <br>
+and a sprinkle of francis crick.